dapr/proposals/0013-RS-pubsub-subscription-streaming.md

 These messages are typed RPC giving the best UX in each SDK.
 Once implemented, this feature will need to be implemented in all Dapr SDKs.

+An equivalent HTTP API may be interesting for users, however is outside the scope of this proposal.

 ## Solution

 Rough PoC implementation: https://github.com/dapr/dapr/commit/ed40c95d11b78ab9a36a4a8f755cf89336ae5a05